castles

 A Brief History of Chapultepec Castle

 Construction of what would become the castillo began in 1785 during the Spanish colonial period.
-It was originally planned as a retreat for Spanish officials, including Bernardo de Gálvez, the viceroy of New Spain (1785-1786), who governed the territory on behalf of the Spanish crown.
-Though Gálvez’s tenure was brief, he played a pivotal role in the American Revolution as governor of Spanish Louisiana, leading military campaigns that expelled the British from Florida and supplying aid to General George Washington’s forces.
-His legacy lives on in the place names such as Galveston, Texas, and Galvez Street in New Orleans, Louisiana.
+Originally intended as a retreat for Spanish officials, the project was closely associated with Bernardo de Gálvez, the viceroy of New Spain, who governed the territory on behalf of the Spanish crown from 1785 to 1786.

 Vista de la Plaza Mayor de la Ciudad de México (View of the Zócalo of Mexico City) by Cristóbal de Villapando, 1695